aws-samples/non-profit-blockchain/ngo-identity/README.md

 Now that we've created everything, let's see it all in action.

-We'll set a couple environment variables which will allow us to retrieve the API endpoint and the Cognito App Client ID from our Cloudformation stacks.
+First, we'll set a few environment variables which will allow us to retrieve the API endpoint and the Cognito App Client ID from our Cloudformation stacks.
+Run the following commands to set the environment variables.

 ```
 REGION=us-east-1